adamdebono/grunt-electron-app-builder/README.md

 This will be used to set the version for the application.
 This defaults to the 'version' field in your app's package.json.

+#### options.app_icns
+Type: `String`
+Required: `no`

+The path to your icns file for mac packaging.
+This will be copied into your app, and the info.plist updated.

 ## To Do:
 - Add support for further application customization (name, icon, etc)